Ekaterina-Sinkova/lad_ai_review_bot/README.md

 # AI Review Bot

-This project is an AI-powered bot that responds to product reviews using FastAPI, LangChain, and OpenAI.
+This project is an AI-powered bot that responds to product reviews using OpenAI API.
 The bot follows specific rules to generate responses based on the nature of the review.

 ## Project Structure